bingo-soft/concurrent/README.md

     assert(45000150000, $result);
 ```

-Warning - ForkJoinPool requires stabilization, need to apply new features from JDK22.
+Warning - ForkJoinPool requires stabilization, need to apply new features from OpenJDK.

 # Running tests